CpgSthlm/MitoDate/docs/2_pipeline_steps.md

 **BEAST Log Parser**:
-Reads the parameter trace file (`.log`) from each BEAST run and calculates summary statistics including mean, median, and 95% credible intervals for all parameters.
+Reads the parameter trace file (`.log`) from each BEAST run and calculates summary statistics including mean, and 95% highest posterior density (HPD) intervals for all parameters.
 Computes effective sample size (ESS) to assess convergence quality.

 **Result Collection**: